nodejitsu/handbook/contents/1_Introduction.md

 ## How Can I Get Started?

 So you wish to learn the ways of Nodejitsu?
 Excellent!
 The first step is checking out the Table of Contents in the Nodejitsu Handbook.
 Here you will find a overview of the systems which comprise Nodejitsu.
-We suggest starting at Deploying Your First Application.
+We suggest starting at Deploying Applications.